Doing your own noise assessment

 The health surveillance element of a noise risk assessment

-Make sure you know your dB(A) from your dB(C), your 3 dB changes, your NRR from your SNR, what health surveillance is, how long to measure noise for, your peak dB(C) from your average dB(C), how a shift length of more than 8 hours impacts on the daily limits, and so on.
+Make sure you know your dB(A) from your dB(C), your 3 dB changes, your NRR from your SNR, what health surveillance is, how long to measure noise for, your peak dB(C) from your average dB(C), how a shift length of more than eight hours impacts on the daily limits, and so on.
 Make sure you have the right type of noise meter and that you’ve done some kind of specific training in noise assessment.
 If you can cover all that, then crack on with it, you are good to go.